-To enable this to come to life, working alongside the VCFSE sector, residents and TPCs, the Council is committed to become a community powered Council and are working towards the development of a strategy and plan to realise that vision.
-Community conversations are underway with the focus on what we can do together to make things better.
+To enable this to come to life, working alongside the VCFSE sector, residents and TPCs, the Council is committed to become a community powered Council and community conversations are underway with the focus on what we can do together to make things better.
 The Community Power Strategy was approved by Cabinet in July 2024 and work is now underway to embed this strategic approach.
 A delivery plan has been developed which has phases of work up to 2027.
 This will continue to evolve and will be developed for years 3-5 (i.e. 2027-29) also as we progress.
 Priorities include community focussed organisational structure, awareness raising, engagement and training, community focussed pilots that enable evaluation which effectively informs future development, partner mobilisation and testing, learning and evidencing.

 The Council's delivery framework also has communities as one of its 10 themes, with a mission statement that specifically wants the voices and choices of local communities to be heard through local participation.
 To achieve this, we have stated that what success will look like will be that "our three Locality Boards play a key role in animating and supporting local community action, working with parish and town councils to achieve positive change".
 The Council's Constitution includes a requirement for these three Locality Boards "....to promote close working with our communities."
 Each Locality Board (LB) has its own mechanisms to enable community teams to work with elected members as part of their community leadership role, to achieve locally identified priorities.
 These include use of LB funding, workshops and working groups.
-For example in Eden locality-based place action groups are being used for this.
+For example, in Eden locality-based place action groups are being used for this.